All Episodes

 We're at a 40-year high of inflation.

-If you increase the world supply, it's simple basic economics, you increase supply and demand remains constant, then it's going to drive down the price and drive it down significantly.
+You increase supply and demand remains constant, then it's going to drive down the price and drive it down significantly.

 That'll be like a tax cut.

-If you go grocery shopping or if you go to home depot, if you go to Lowe's, you see the dramatic price increases.
+If you go grocery shopping or if you go to Home Depot, if you go to Lowe's, you see the dramatic price increases.

 That's because it costs more to ship every item at every store we go to.